-There are over 500 blog posts on this page, and I’ve written another ~1500 either as guest posts or ghostwriting for someone else.
+There are over 1000 blog posts on this page, and I’ve written another ~2500 either as guest posts or ghostwriting for someone else over the past decade.
 Still, I’m constantly focused on creating more useful content, and it’s more than a full-time job keeping everything going.

 I’ve attended trade shows in every industry, and I constantly scan online for new opportunities to monetize my blog.
-This is a list of the monetization efforts that work for me, and you can do the same, with a little effort.
+This is a list of the monetization efforts that do (and don’t) work for me, and you can do the same, with a little effort.

 1. Google AdSense